Eppo-exp/eppo-docs/docs/feature-flags/sdks/index.md

 ### Reducing duplicate assignment logs

-Each invocation of the `get*Assignment` methods triggers the logging callback function.
+Each invocation of the `get*Assignment` methods may trigger the logging callback function.
 If you have connected it to transmit events to your Data Warehouse this will store duplicate data and increase associated costs unnecessarily.

-Eppo's SDK deduplicates assignment events using an internal cache that takes into account changes in subject variations and other factors to ensure one and only one canonical event is transmitted.
+Eppo's SDK deduplicates assignment events using an internal cache that takes into account changes in subject variations and other factors to ensure one and only one canonical event is transmitted; ideally on the order of a single event per subject assignment.

+Each of your servers with Eppo's SDK will likely see assignment events from many subjects.
+To completely eliminate duplicates would require a prohibitively large amount of memory, therefore our goal is to dramatically reduce the number of duplicate events.

-Each of your servers with Eppo's SDK will likely see assignment events from many subjects; to balance out memory usage with deduplication the internal cache is limited to approximately 10 MB and has an expiration functionality.
-Therefore our goal is to dramatically reduce the number of duplicate events but should still expect to encounter a small number.
+To balance out memory usage with deduplication the internal cache is limited to 50,000 keys which we estimate to allocate around 10 MB and it expires keys in least recently used order.

-This behavior is enabled by default and no action is required on your behalf to enable this.
+This behavior is enabled by default and no action is required beyond upgrading to the supported version.

 *This functionality is available in the NodeJS client.*